emmawalshdev/kaytea_art/TESTING.md

 4. To receive an email after I submit an order so that I am aware the interaction had been a success.
     * Once an order is complete, an email confirmation is sent to the supplied email address.
-    * A Toast message stating the transaction has been a success, is displayed.
+    * A Toast message stating the transaction has been a success is displayed.
     * The user is redirected to a 'Checkout Success' page.
 This contains a thank you message and a summary of the order.
     * If the user is registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.

 5. My shipping details should autofill if I am logged in so that I can quickly checkout.
-    * The Profile page gives the logged in user the ability to update their personal and shipping information.
-This infomation is used to prefill the order form on the checkout page.
+    * The Profile page gives the logged-in user the ability to update their personal and shipping information.
+This information is used to prefill the order form on the checkout page.
     * Shipping details can also be updated on the checkout page.
-If the user is logged in, a checkbox labelled 'Save this delivery information to my profile' handles the request.
+If the user is logged in, a checkbox labeled 'Save this delivery information to my profile' handles the request.
 If the user is not logged in, the message 'Login or Register to save this information.' is displayed instead.

 **Customer care**
-1. To be able to set up an account, so that I can login on return and view my data.
+1. To be able to set up an account, so that I can log in on return and view my data.
-    * Customised allauth Login and Register pages have been built, allowing the user to register and login to an account.
+    * Customized allauth Login, and Register pages have been built, allowing the user to register and log in to an account.
     * On the Profile page, the user is able to add and edit their personal and shipping information.
     * Setting up an account and logging in allows the user to review products and leave blog comments.

 2. To be able to contact the shop owner easily in case I have a question related to my order.
     * A Contact page is accessible from the navigation bar and footer,  which is visible on all website pages.
-    * The contact form welcomes all general enquiries from users.
+    * The contact form welcomes all general inquiries from users.

 3. To see a summary of my order after I make a purchase so that I can review the details.
     * After an order has been submitted, an email confirmation is sent to the supplied email address.
 This can be kept by the customer for their own personal record.
     * Upon order submission, the user is redirected to a 'Checkout Success' page.
 This contains a thank you message and a summary of the order.
-    * If registered (and logged in), the order summary is stored on the user's profile page and can be accessed at any time in the future.
+    * If registered (and logged-in), the order summary is stored on the user's profile page and can be accessed at any time in the future.

 4. To see a list of my order history so that I can check up on my recent activity.
-    * If the user is registered (and logged in), the order summary is stored on the user's profile page and can be accessed at any time in the future.
+    * If the user is registered (and logged-in), the order summary is stored on the user's profile page and can be accessed at any time in the future.

 5. To be able to update my account details in case a change is required.
-    * The Account page gives the logged in user the ability to update their first name, last name and mobile number.
+    * The Account page gives the logged-in user the ability to update their first name, last name, and mobile number.
     At the moment the user cannot change their email address, username or password.
 This will be included in future releases.